Skip to content

 connection.close()

 The expected result is (1,).
-The Agent Proxy intercepts the Oracle TNS connection, injects the real database credentials from the Credential Provider, and forwards the authenticated connection to the Oracle database.
+Agent Proxy intercepts the Oracle TNS connection, injects the real database credentials from the Credential Provider, and forwards the authenticated connection to the Oracle database.

 // JDBC thin driver, no Oracle Client installation required